shallyan/GSoC-Rogas/README.md

 - Query and its results as browser tabs
 - Asynchronous execution with loading animation
 - Support paged loading for large tables
-- Support Graph creation, rank, path, cluster visualization
+- Support graph creation, rank, path, cluster visualization
 - Support large graph visualization
 - Support drag, doubleclick, zoom in/out operations and so on
 - Support relation - graph data mapping